-The University of Chicago Law School is home to many highly-regarded legal clinics and clinical projects: the projects within the Edwin F. Mandel Legal Aid Clinic, the Corporate Lab, The Young Center for Immigrant Children’s Rights, the Exoneration Project, the Institute for Justice Clinic on Entrepreneurship, the Gendered Violence and the Law Clinic, and the Prosecution and Defense Clinic.
+The University of Chicago Law School is home to many highly-regarded legal clinics and clinical projects: the projects within the Edwin F. Mandel Legal Aid Clinic, the Corporate Lab, The Young Center for Immigrant Children’s Rights, the Exoneration Project, the Institute for Justice Clinic on Entrepreneurship, the Gendered Violence and the Law Clinic, the Poverty and Housing Law Clinic, and the Prosecution and Defense Clinic.
 These clinical programs are located in the School's Arthur O. Kane Center for Clinical Legal Education.
 The Law School was a pioneer in clinical legal education, having opened the very first legal clinic associated with a law school.
 That clinic, the Mandel Legal Aid Clinic, continues to serve the people of the city of Chicago to this day, and the Law School is proud to have grown to eight projects within that clinic and added additional clinics to ensure both the growth of community service and in practical education at the Law School.

 Second- and third-year students obtain practical training through the Law School’s clinical and experiential programs, in which students represent clients and engage in other lawyering roles under the supervision of full time clinical teachers, faculty, and practicing attorneys.

 One of the earliest law school-affiliated legal clinics, the Mandel Clinic comprises a number of projects intended to teach students effective advocacy skills while serving as advocates for people typically denied access to justice.
 Current Mandel projects include:

 - Abrams Environmental Law Clinic

 - Criminal and Juvenile Justice Project